alfredohernandezinostroza/MetaSpread/paper.md

 # Summary

-We develop and provide MetaSpread, an open source simulation framework and interactive program in Python for tumor growth and metastatic spread, , based on a mathematical model by [@franssen2019].
+We develop and provide MetaSpread, an open source simulation framework and interactive program in Python for tumor growth and metastatic spread, based on a mathematical model by [@franssen2019].
 This paper proposed a hybrid modeling and computational framework where cellular growth and metastatic spread are described and simulated in a spatially explicit manner, accounting for stochastic individual cell dynamics and deterministic dynamics of abiotic factors.
 This model incorporates several key processes such as the growth and movement of epithelial and mesenchymal cells, the role of the extracellular matrix, diffusion, haptotaxis, circulation and survival of cancer cells in the vasculature, and seeding and growth in secondary sites.
 In the software that we develop, these growth and metastatic dynamics are programmed using MESA, [@python-mesa-2020] a Python Package for Agent-based modeling.

 *Keywords:* cancer, growth, metastatic spread, multi-scale dynamics, simulation

 # Statement of need

-Models of tumor growth and metastatic spread are key for understanding the key underlying biological processes and clinical evolution in patients.
+Models of tumor growth and metastatic spread are critical for understanding the key underlying biological processes and clinical evolution in patients.
 Mathematical models can be of different level of detail, computational or theoretical, spatial or non-spatial in nature, and can have several mechanisms explicit or implicitly embedded in them, including interaction with resources, biomechanical signals, cellular competition, mutation and migration [@waclaw_spatial_2015;@franssen2021novel;@macnamara2020computational;@chaplain2020multiscale;@sadhukhan2022multi;@opasic2020cancersim].
 While theoretical and analytical advances remain crucial in mathematical models of cancer, computational approaches that offer direct simulation platforms for efficient numerical exploration, focused study and hypothesis testing are also very much needed.
 Here, we contribute to this aspect, by offering an open source simulation framework in Python for spatio-temporal progression of tumor and metastatic spread.
 We build the simulation framework on a hybrid mathematical model developed by [@franssen2019], extending the previous work by [@anderson1998continuous;@anderson2000mathematical], in close agreement with empirical data [@sabeh2009protease@newton2015spatiotemporal].
 This contribution aims to bridge the gap between mathematicians, oncologists, biologists, computer scientists and interested researchers working in the field of cancer metastatic progression, in need of a computational framework for interdisciplinary study and collaboration.

 # Cancer growth and spread model

-A 2-dimensional multigrid hybrid spatial model of cancer dynamics is developed in Python.
-Here we combine the stochastic individual based dynamics of singles cells with deterministic dynamics of the abiotic factors.
-The algorithm for dynamic progression at each time step is depicted in Figure .
+A 2-dimensional multigrid hybrid spatial model of cancer dynamics is developed in Python (see Figure 1 for a snapshot illustration).
+Here we combine the stochastic individual based dynamics of single cells with deterministic dynamics of the abiotic factors.
+The algorithm for dynamic progression at each time step is depicted in Figure 2.
 In the tumor site we consider two different cancer cell phenotypes: epithelial (epithelial-like) and mesenchymal (mesenchymal-like) cells.
 The epithelial-like cancer cells reproduce at a higher rate, but diffuse more slowly than mesenchymal cells, which reproduce at a lower rate but diffuse more rapidly.
 Furthermore, epithelial cells cannot break through the vasculature wall alone, as they require the presence of mesenchymal cells to be able to intravasate.
 The cellular growth and movement in space is modeled considering 2 partial differential equations, where random (diffusion) and non-random (haptotaxis) movement are implemented.
 The model includes two additional equations: one for the spatio-temporal dynamics of matrix metalloproteinase 2 (MMP-2), a chemical that favors the spread of cancer cells, and another for the degradation of the extracellular matrix (ECM), which also favors the haptotactic movement of the cancer cells.
 The dimensionless model, as described by [@franssen2019] in Appendix A of their paper, corresponds to 4 PDEs, where the key variables reflect local densities of epithelial cells ($c_E$) and mesenchymal cells ($c_M$), and concentrations of MMP2 ($m$) and extracellular matrix ($w$):

 $$